DouglasPearless/jetbot/README.md

 Note: Follow the instructions to program the PD Buddy Sink for 5V 3A otherwise it won't do anything when you plug it in!
 [PD Buddy Instructions link](https://git.clarahobbs.com/pd-buddy/pd-buddy-firmware/src/branch/1.2/docs/console_config.md)

-[You can buy the PD Buddy here](https://www.tindie.com/products/clarahobbs/pd-buddy-sink/) Note: I have no affiliation with Clara Hobbs and his PD Buddy product.
+[You can buy the PD Buddy here](https://www.tindie.com/products/clarahobbs/pd-buddy-sink/) Note: I have no affiliation with Clara Hobbs and her PD Buddy product.

 Under Development with the assistance of [Luke Fisher at Luke Fisher Designs](https://www.lukefisherdesigns.com), a large chassis that takes a massive battery, in this case a Promate provolta TA-30 30,000mAh.
 Below is a picture of an early prototype.